FuelLabs/fuel-core/README.md

         ...
 ```

-For many development purposes it is useful to have a state that won't persist and the `db-type` option can be set to `in-memory` as in the following example.
+### Running Examples

-### Example
+* In-Memory DB: For many development purposes it is useful to have a state that won't persist and the `db-type` option can be set to `in-memory` as in the following example.

 ```console
 $ ./target/debug/fuel-core run --db-type in-memory